Ravi Basrur

 Ravi Basrur is an Indian music composer, lyricist and director who mostly works in the Kannada film industry.
 He is known for his collaborations with director Prashanth Neel, with whom he debuted in Ugramm.
+His most famous works as a composer are K.G.F: Chapter 1, K.G.F: Chapter 2, Salaar: Part 1 – Ceasefire and Marco.

-He has directed the films Gargar Mandala and Girmit.
+He has also directed the films Gargar Mandala and Girmit.

 Early life

-He is a native of Kundapura, a coastal town in Karnataka state.
-He was born in Basrur Village.
+He was born as Kiran in Basrur, Kundapur, a coastal town in Karnataka state.
+He changed his name to Ravi for movies in respect for a person who supported him to buy a musical keyboard in his early struggling days which changed his life completely.

 Career

-Basrur debuted by scoring music for the film Ugramm.
+Ravi Basrur debuted by scoring music for the film Ugramm.
 Following his debut, he composed music for films such as Ekka Saka (2015), Just Maduveli (2015), Karvva (2016), K.G.F: Chapter 1 (2018) and K.G.F: Chapter 2 (2022).

 He was also nominated for a Filmfare Awards South award for Best Music Director for this film.
 His other projects include the Prashant Neel directorial Salaar, Salman Khan's Kisi Ka Bhai Kisi Ki Jaan, and Unni Mukundan's Marco.